Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

 + Hu et al.(2013) examined in detail the factors contributing to pronunciation aptitude.
 + The study consists of two parts, one a behavioural evaluation and the other an examination of brain activity using functional magnetic resonance imaging(fMRI)
 + For the behavioural component, each speaker recorded an oral reading of a passage and the recordings were rated by 10 listeners.
-+ The independent(predictor) varialbes consisted of scores on tests of phonetic coding ablitiy, phonological working memory, musical aptitude, verbal and non-verbal IQ, and personality traits.
++ The independent(predictor) variables consisted of scores on tests of phonetic coding ablitiy, phonological working memory, musical aptitude, verbal and non-verbal IQ, and personality traits.
 The analysis revealed that phonetic coding ability together with empathy predicted the pronunciation ratings moderately well, with no other significant predictors.
-+ The fMRI portion of the study revealed that the brain activity in the better pronouncers differed from that of the poorer pronouncers.
++ For the fMRI portion of the study, speakers imitated sentences and the result was that the brain activity in the better pronouncers differed from that of the poorer pronouncers.

 **Instruction**
 + Purcell and Suter concluded that L2 pronunciation were beyond the control of L2 teachers.